 But I didn’t know that.
 He didn’t have his shower.

 Over the next few hours there was pain, tiredness and all normal things related to labour.
 The midwife and hubby said that I hardly spoke when I had my contractions.
-I am disappointed by this.
-I had watched One Born Every Minute many times.
-I often assumed that I would be screaming, swearing and telling my husband off for getting me into this mess.
-I didn’t.
+I had watched One Born Every Minute many times and I often assumed that I would be screaming, swearing and telling my husband off for getting me into this mess.
+But, I didn’t.
 I just took little breaths and said nothing.
 My hubby still does impressions of me to this day.
 He got off pretty lightly I think.

 When I found out I was pregnant, I wanted a water birth.
 I thought it seemed calm, natural and a great way to welcome babies into this world.
 Having twins meant I didn’t have this option.
 I was high-risk and had to give birth under observation.